dotzero/vagrant-debian-jessie/README.md

     brew install https://raw.github.com/Homebrew/homebrew-dupes/master/libarchive.rb

+To add `package.box` with name `debian-70` into vagrant:

+    vagrant box add "debian-70" package.box

 ### Notes

 This script basted on original Carl's [repo](https://github.com/cal/vagrant-ubuntu-precise-64) and with some tweaks to be compatible Debian 7.0.